Introduction

 Design

-As a design mechanism the choreographed design uses kinetic principles as part of the design gestalt and takes the design process out of the static paper conceptual world into a virtual world which relies on three dimensional modeling as its primary vehicle.
-Elevation and plan are immediately merged into a volumetric realm from the beginning of the design process.
+As a design methodology, choreographed design applies kinetic principles as part of the architectural gestalt, shifting the process beyond static representation into a spatial and immersive three-dimensional realm.
+Elevation and plan are no longer separate conditions, but are merged into a volumetric understanding from the outset of the design process.

-There are two major components to this portfolio, first the work which I have done for other firms and if one could draw the analogy, it would be that of a dancer executing the work of the choreographer.
-The second part is that of designing as a choreographer.
-The second part explores computer animation or interactive environments as a formal design parti.
-These projects require not only a physical place but also highly kinetic environments.
+There are two primary components to this work.
+The first reflects projects completed for other firms—analogous to a dancer executing the work of a choreographer.
+The second explores design as choreographer, investigating computer animation and interactive environments as formal design drivers.
+These projects extend beyond static form, requiring not only physical space but also highly kinetic environments.